PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-3 Security and MongoDB Integration/Introduction-to-Authentication-Authorization.md

 ---

 ### 5. **Register/Create User Endpoint**
   - We have already created a `/users` endpoint in our app, which handles **user registration**.
-It is a POST request where the user is expected to send their `name`, `email`, and `password`.
+It is a `POST` request where the user is expected to send their `name`, `email`, and `password`.
-  - However, we haven't `encrypted` the user's password before storing it in the database, which poses a **major security risk** —anyone with database access could potentially `steal` user passwords.
+  - However, we haven't `encrypted` the user's password before storing it in the database, which poses a **major security risk** —**anyone with database access could potentially `steal` user passwords**.
 To address this issue and secure user data, follow the steps below.

 <br>

-Let's modify our POST `/users` endpoint (also known as Create or Register New User) inside /routes/users.js file to encrypt the user's password before storing it in the database.
+Let's modify our POST `/users` endpoint (also known as Create or Register New User) inside `/routes/users.js` file to `encrypt` the user's password before storing it in the database.
 Just look at the commented lines and make the changes.

 First, install the external package named bcryptjs to hash the password before storing it into the database table.
 ```js